SharktasticA/CS2S566-MissileCommand/README.md

 # Game-KAmissilecommand
 Simplistic Python lookalike of the 1980 hit arcade game Missile Command by Atari, Inc. This was originally developed as a coursework piece for my Year 2 university module "Tool Development for Computer Games", which was graded as a first/distinction (of 90%).
 This is essentially the same as the final submission, but it has been rewritten to a better standard of code and commenting after submission and has some substantial bugfixes.
 It is a full screen game and only has single level (at the moment).
 # Running
-Run "kamc.py" to launch or modify the latest version of the game. "kamc_old.py" is also playable, but it is based off an older version (for the actual coursework but not the final submission) that lacks polish.
-It is included for referencing my older code.
+"kamc.py" is the main and latest game source, and is the one you should play or modify. "kamc_old.py" is also playable but it is based off an older version (for the actual coursework but not the final submission) that lacks polish - it is included for referencing my older code. "bres.py" is a Bresenham's line algorithm implementation and is a dependency.
 # Target platform
 This was developed for Python 2.7.14 on Windows 10 Education 64-Bit with Pygame 1.9.1.
 The solution *should* work without a problem on Linux as long as the Python and Pygame versions are similar (or possibly with older releases from the last year as of 2018-07-22), although your mileage may vary.